phuynh7577/recipe_client/README.md

 ## RECIPES FOR TOTO client
-Users will be allowed to create, read, update, and delete doc recipes.
+Users will be allowed to create, read, update with like button.

 ## Link to front-end and back-end
 * https://recipesfortoto.herokuapp.com/